Summary

 4. Receipt of immunoglobulin or CMV-specific immunoglobulin within the last 3 months (this includes COVID convalescent plasma)

-5. Currently enrolled in another interventional study that, in the investigator's opinion, could affect evaluation of the safety and/or efficacy outcomes
+5. Currently enrolled or anticipated enrollment in another interventional study that, in the opinion of scientific leadership team, could affect evaluation of the primary safety and/or efficacy outcomes.

 6. Most recent platelet count post-transplant <25,000/uL